Key points

 Remove excess layers of clothing from the child.
 Over-enthusiastic physical cooling can be counterproductive by stimulating shivering and other heat-retaining reflexes.
 Oral fluids, if tolerated, should be encouraged to maintain hydration.

-Antipyretics may be prescribed for an awake child to provide relief from discomfort caused by the fever or the underlying cause of the fever.
-Educate parents regarding fever (immune system’s response to infection) and role of antipyretics (do not treat or shorten illness or prevent a febrile convulsion).
+Analgesics may be prescribed for an awake child to provide relief from discomfort caused by the fever or the underlying cause of the fever.
+Educate parents regarding fever (immune system’s response to infection) and role of analgesics (do not treat or shorten illness and may not).

 Management of fever with petechial rash